dmcarrington/nostr-mcp-server/README.md

 ## Features

-This server implements seven tools for interacting with the Nostr network:
+This server implements several tools for interacting with the Nostr network:

 1. `getProfile`: Fetches a user's profile information by public key
 2. `getKind1Notes`: Fetches text notes (kind 1) authored by a user